“A daring and consistent creation on the human condition. From beginning to end it makes formidable use of both dancers

-The stage was conceived as an ever changing landscape, where various layers of felt are sculpted, shifted and transformed by twelve dancers.
-The concept was developed in synergy with the lighting design by artist Mike Rijnierse.
+The stage was conceived as a morphing topology, where layers of felt are folded, shifted and transformed by the haptic play of twelve dancers.
+The concept was developed in synergy with the lighting design by Mike Rijnierse.

-The wool felt (100% merino wool) raises a sense of intimacy, functioning between architecture and skin.
+The wool felt (100% merino wool) raises a sense of intimacy, intersecting architecture and tactile experience.
 The set becomes a place for sensual exploration, in which touch and smell are consciously experienced.
-The malleability of the stage allows for dramatic changes, highlighting the agency of the twelve actors – a process of metamorphosis that is also lived by each of their characters.
+The plasticity of the stage supports the dramaturgy of the choreography, highlighting the agency of the twelve actors – a process of metamorphosis that is also lived by each of their characters.

 “The sophisticated scenography of Ludmila Rodrigues is here illustrated in the form of a gigantic origami made out of felt layers.
-The highly atmospheric music, composed by electronic music producer Ben Frost, provides the audience with an enhanced experience of captivating mysticism.”
-(GöteborgsOperan publication)
+The highly atmospheric music, composed by electronic music producer Ben Frost, provides the audience with an enhanced experience of captivating mysticism.” – GöteborgsOperan (booklet)

 Direction: Marina Mascarell